orphic-inc/ruby-orphic-cli/README.md

 ### Developer Installation

 Once the steps above are complete, you'll need the Bundler Ruby gem to locally bundle any changes made with `gem install bundler`.
 To build from source, clone the repo, access the directory and run `bundle install`.
 We strongly recommend using version control before continuing further.
 You can clone the ruby-orphic-cli repository into your own and once your changes are complete, they can be submitted for review via a Pull Request.
+If unfamiliar with git, Orphic recommends [Git SCM](https://git-scm.com/).

 ## macOS